flowcommerce/solidus/app/flow/SOLIDUS_FLOW.md

       Product prices that are shown in cart come directly from Flow API.
   * in checkout, when customer address is added or shipping method defined, all is synced with flow order.
-  * when order is complete, we trigger flow-cc-authorize or flow-cc-capture
-    * this can be done in two ways
-      * directly on Spree::Order object instance.
-This is good because all actions are functions of the order object anyway
+  * when order is complete, we trigger flow-cc-authorize or flow-cc-capture directly on Spree::Order object instance.
+This is good because all gateway actions are functions of the order object anyway.
-      * using ActiveMerchant adapter. possible, but not so elegant

-What it is important to say here is that we do not use ActiveMerchant::Flow directly, because Solidus/Spree is not sending localized prices.
-We have to capture the request to ActiveMerchant and follow with our own localized total amount and currency.
+    * flow-cc-authorize or flow-cc-capture use ActiveMerchantFlow to execute this actions
+    * ActiveMerchantFlow included flow-reference gem

 ## What can be better